 For best results, take the hype - and anti-hype - about this wonderful taqueria with a grain of salt.

-Santa Barbara County has no shortage of terrific Italian eateries, but downtown's fashionable Olio E Limone (11 W. Victoria St., 805-899-2699) and adjacent Olio Crudo Bar and Olio Pizzeria all turn out a caliber of food and service that rises above the norm.
-Operated by the exceptionally gracious husband-and-wife team of Alberto and Elaine Morello, and with additional locations in LA County's Westlake Village, this temple of Sicilian-inspired contemporary Italian fare is the perfect spot for a memorable meal, whether you're seeking romantic night on the town, a hip lounge with superb food and wine, or outstanding thin-crust pizzas with tantalizing toppings (the Umbra, with robiola cheese, crimini mushrooms, and Umbrian black truffles is a standout at the pizzeria).
+Santa Barbara County has no shortage of terrific Italian eateries, but downtown's fashionable Olio e Limone (11 W. Victoria St., 805-899-2699) and adjacent Olio Crudo Bar and Olio Pizzeria all turn out a caliber of food and service that rises above the norm.
+Operated by the exceptionally gracious husband-and-wife team of Alberto and Elaine Morello, this temple of Sicilian-inspired contemporary Italian fare is the perfect spot for a memorable meal, whether you're seeking romantic night on the town, a hip lounge with superb food and wine, or outstanding thin-crust pizzas with tantalizing toppings (the Umbra, with robiola cheese, crimini mushrooms, and Umbrian black truffles is a standout at the pizzeria).